Are you into rhymes?

 In Norway, Thursday has also been the day when most shops and malls are open later than on the other weekdays.

-Do you have any interesting or fun facts about Thursday that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Thursdays?
+Share them in the comments below!